 Cardiovascular diseases - 10 ml a day can lower LDL high cholesterol, reduce high blood pressure and decrease the risk of arterial sclerosis

-Cancer and Multiple Sclerosis - Linoleic Acid and GLA (Gamma Linoleic Acid), essential fatty acids contained in hemp seed oil help promote healthier cells and enhance metabolism
+Cancer and Multiple Sclerosis - Linolenic Acid and GLA (Gamma Linolenic Acid), essential fatty acids contained in hemp seed oil help promote healthier cells and enhance metabolism

 Skin disorders - EFA’s (Essential Fatty Acids) contained in hemp seed oil will regulate water loss through the epidermis and improve neuro dermatitis conditions such as psoriasis and eczema

 Rheumatoid arthritis - 40 ml of pure cold pressed hemp seed oil a day over a period of 12 weeks can significantly alleviate the symptoms of rheumatoid arthritis